pingcap/community/votes/0703-zyguan-as-tidb-committer.md

 [@zyguan](https://github.com/zyguan) has contributed a lot to TiDB's Jepsen.

 - He improved Jepsen to support more nemesis and debug simplicity.
-Many correctness issues of TiDB are found by Jepsen.
+Many correctness issues of TiDB have been founded by Jepsen.
 - He implemented some expressions of TiDB.
 - He solved many issues in TiDB.
 [His commits](https://github.com/pingcap/tidb/commits?author=zyguan).